I know, it’s a real headache! Termite fumigation will provide you with the best solution for the total eradication of termites from your property.

 Usually, the fumigation process takes between 3-4 nights.
 The fumigation expert will seal your house using tents and tarps and release the fumigating chemical into the enclosed space.

-The expert fumigator will make fumigation decision after making appropriate calculations, to determining the chemical required, after considering the targeted pest, size of the house and the prevalent temperature.
+The expert fumigator will make a fumigation decision after making appropriate calculations to determining the chemical required after considering the targeted pest, size of the house, and the prevalent temperature.

 How Safe is Termite Fumigation?

 Aeration of the house is the next step that the fumigator will need to allow fresh air to circulate.
 Also, the expert will test the air for harmful gases using special gas assessing equipment.
 If all is safe, they will clear you to reoccupy the facilities.

 - Caution: Before discussing the termite fumigation cost, ensure that your fumigator is only trained and certified, as required by the Environmental Protection Agency (EPA).
 Also, the fumigator should adhere to the various safety precautions for successful fumigation of the termites.

 - The fumigation process will be safe if conducted by the recommended preparations and precautions.
 However, ensure you engage a trained and certified fumigator for the process.

 - For safety purposes, remove food from the house and ensure people and pets are away from the hoi sue during fumigation.